Shoot for the Moon! Alone?

 What Would An Organization Based On The Giving Mindset Look Like?

-Frederic Laloux’s book “ Reinventing Organizations: A Guide to Creating Organizations Inspired by the Next Stage of Human Consciousness.”
+I recently read Frederic Laloux’s book “ Reinventing Organizations: A Guide to Creating Organizations Inspired by the Next Stage of Human Consciousness.”

-Paradigm known as ” Teal ,” or ” Evolutionary Teal ” model.
+He describes quite vividly a new business paradigm known as ” Teal ,” or ” Evolutionary Teal ” model.
 The work itself takes place within small, self-managed teams in a natural peer-to-peer network without the usual hierarchy.
 This, in turn, allows for more efficient problem solving and increased flexibility in response to rapidly changing market conditions.
 His principle is based on the way we work together in an organization and use our collective intelligence as a powerful resource, especially in an ever-changing digitized world.

 I know this sounds utopical.
 However, please bear with me.